paulhibbitts/grav-skeleton-typhoon-blog-with-git-sync-site/README.md

 2. Unzip the package onto your desktop
 3. Copy the entire Typhoon Blog Skeleton with Git Sync folder to your Web server
 4. Point your browser to the Web server folder
-5. Create your site administrator account when prompted
+5. Create your site administrator account when prompted (Admin Panel is included)
 6. Go to the `License Manager` panel and import your `Typhoon` license
 7. Go to the `Themes` panel, tap on `+Add` and install your now licensed `Typhoon` theme
 8. Return to the `Themes` panel and choose the provided `MyTheme` inherited theme as your Active Theme